rbmpvtltd/new-just-search-/rules.md

 ## 🔐 8) Security & Secrets

 - Never commit secrets.
 Use `.env.local` and keep `.env.example` updated.
-- Validate and parse env via a schema (e.g., `zod`).
 - Don’t log PII or tokens.
 Scrub sensitive fields in logs.
-- Use HTTPS-only endpoints; verify TLS in production.

 ---